Git-PratikVyas/FastAPI-for-GenAI/1_ai-model-service/README.md

 ## Step 6: Test the Service

-**Why**: Testing ensures your service works as expected, like tasting your dish before serving it to guests.
+Testing ensures your service works as expected.

 **Instructions**:
 1. Install testing tools: